vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /4.0/edges/{edgeId}/loadbalancer/config/applicationrules
 Working With Application Rules
 ----
-Manage application rules that directly manipulate and manage IP application traffic.
+You can write an application rule to directly manipulate and manage IP application traffic.

 * **post** *(secured)*: Add an application rule.
 * **get** *(secured)*: Retrieve all application rules.